dCache/dcache/docs/UserGuide/src/main/markdown/macaroons.md

   <dd>
     <p>Any request that adjusts the namespace: by renaming files,
-    moving files, creating directories, etc.  If, by renaming a file, the request overwrites some existing data then the request has both MANAGE and DELETE activities.</p>
+    moving files, creating directories, etc.  If, by renaming a file, the request overwrites some existing data, then the request has both MANAGE and DELETE activities.</p>
   </dd>